ponycode/pony-uploader/README.md

             return;
         }

-        // This is a good place to save the image because the signature may be rejected it is the wrong filetype or too big image.url = result.publicUrl;
+        // This is a good place to save the image because the signature may be rejected if it is the wrong filetype or too big image.url = result.publicUrl;
         image.save( function( error, image ) {
             if (error) {